The Tenors: MLB 2016 All-Star Game controversy

 In July 2016, Remigio Pereira was removed from the group after he altered the lyrics to the Canadian national anthem at the 2016 Major League Baseball All-Star Game in San Diego—from "With glowing hearts we see thee rise, the True North strong and free," to "We're all brothers and sisters, all lives matter to the great", and held up a sign with the phrase.

 2019 NBA Finals

-The Tenors became the first act to perform "O Canada" at an NBA Finals game, on May 30, 2019 at Scotiabank Arena in Toronto.
+The Tenors became the first act to perform "O Canada" at an NBA Finals game, on May 30, 2019, at Scotiabank Arena in Toronto.

 2022

 Mark Masri and Italian singer Alberto Urso joined the group after Fraser Walters' departure.

+2024

+In September 2024, they performed the American and Canadian national anthems with pop singer Rêve during the 2024 Presidents Cup opening ceremony.